Kodoor River

 Kodoor River has a long history with the old trading routes between the coastal district Alapuzha and the eastern villages of Kottayam.
 There was a busy jetty at Puthuppally named Angadi, which means market.

-The river is originated from the beautiful hills in between Kottayam and Pathanamthitta districts and finally empty into the Meenachil River.
+The river is originated from the beautiful hills in between Kottayam and Pathanamthitta districts and finally empties into the Meenachil River.

+Water Hyacinth

+In July 2016, the cleaning of the Kodoor river was taken up to clear the water Hyacinth and make the way for Kottayam-Alappuzha boat service from Kodimatha boat jetty.
+In May 2019, once again the water Hyacinth was removed to restore the 3.5km waterway from Kanjiram to Kodimatha.
+Kerala also found a novel way to get rid of Hyacinth.